 Our simple three step process means clients always know where they are up to with their claim, as you can see below:

 As personal injury specialists, we know only too well that you want a service that is swift, stress free and seamless.
 We pride ourselves on offering just that, and all you’ll have to do to begin is call 0161 696 9685.
 Alternatively, why not complete the contact form on our site and our specialists will get back to you.
-We can cover claims all over the UK, and even if your claim has happened on holiday or on business abroad, we are in the perfect position to help you.
-There’s never a bad time to get in touch, so why not call us for more advice, or so we can help begin your claim.
+Our panel of solicitors are authorised and regulated by the solicitors regulation authority.
+And they can cover claims all over the UK, and even if your claim has happened on holiday or on business abroad, we are in the perfect position to help you.
+There’s never a bad time to get in touch, so why not call us for more advice about car accident claims so we can help begin your claim.

 Want to know more about car accident statistics? – The Government’s 2017 figures and statistics can be found here.